 The Councils procedure and processes for investigating and processing enforcement complaints is set out in a Local Enforcement Plan:

-The Local Enforcement Plan and approved by the Planning Applications on the 6th May 2014 and the Executive Committee on 9th September 2014
+- View the Local Enforcement Plan - The Local Enforcement Plan was approved by the Planning Applications on the 6 May 2014 and the Executive Committee on 9 September 2014.

 Investigation of Complaints